anudit/anudit/README.md

-### I am enough of the artist to draw freely upon my imagination.
+### Enough of the artist to draw freely upon my imagination.